 Hello Everyone,

-This is a review and detailed measurements of the Denon DCD-900NE stereo player and transport.
+This is a review and detailed measurements of the Denon DCD-900NE stereo CD Player and Transport.

 I previously reviewed the Marantz CD6007 which is in the same category.
-So much so that packaging is identical, as well as the remote control, as well as the user guide.
-All look to be sourced from the same consulting company.
+So much so that the packaging is identical, as well as the remote control, as well as the user guide.
+All look to be sourced from the same third party company.

 I like testing CD Players, especially older ones, but I'm still in search of a modern one which I could use as kind of reference.
 So far the Onkyo C-733 has this role, but it's extremely difficult to source since it's 20 years old.
 So let's see what this Denon has to tell us.